-To find out more about what options are available for anyone suffering from depression I invited Clinical Psychologist Andrew Grimes on the show to talk about the issue of suicide and how mental health is dealt with in Japan.
+- To find out what people can do when suffering from depression, Anthony invites Clinical Psychologist Andrew Grimes on the show to talk about the issue of suicide and how mental health is dealt with in Japan.

 Hikosaemon recently wrote an excellent post on hard landings in Japan – the pressure he faced to succeed in a company plus a crumbling relationship that all led to a lot of stress.
 He was able to overcome it with the help of some Japanese friends and surfing.
 In the west, it is generally accepted to lend some emotional support but in Japan, feelings are often bottled up.
 People tend to look for an outlet through various activities such as karaoke and sports.
 Unfortunately, a few turn to suicide, a cause of concern among authorities and the government already dealing with the country’s declining population.

 With this, Anthony talked to clinical psychologist Andrew Grimes on the issue of mental health in Japan.
 Andrew came to the country 25 years ago to see Post-War Modern Japan and founded Tokyo Counseling in 1999.
 Having minored in Oriental studies, he cited the seemingly general acceptance of suicide in Japan may be traced to the seppuku or ritual suicide which is a duty under the bushido code and was eventually outlawed during the Meiji period.
 But even this was done as order and as part of an honor system, not voluntary.
 Some may have unintentionally romanticized it in culture and literature.

 The sense that vocation or service gives one identity is extremely strong in Japanese culture.
 The loss of it in one’s culture is a huge cause of depression and anxiety.
 People lose pride and self-respect.
 Those who were unemployed for a few weeks know how depressing it can be.